Avery Dennison vs IBM | Comparably

 Environment Culture Ratings vs IBM

-Avery Dennison rates % lower than IBM on Environment Culture Ratings vs IBM Ratings based on looking at 17637 ratings from employees of the two companies.
-Ratings come from the answers to questions like "On average, how many hours do you work a day?" and "What is most positive about the culture and environment at your company?".
+Avery Dennison rates % lower than IBM on Environment Culture Ratings vs IBM Ratings based on looking at 17640 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Do you have a close friend at work?" and "On average, how many hours do you work a day?".

 Sentiment Culture Ratings vs IBM

-Avery Dennison rates % lower than IBM on Sentiment Culture Ratings vs IBM Ratings based on looking at 11003 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How confident are you about the future success of your company?" and "What do you like best about your company?".
+Avery Dennison rates % lower than IBM on Sentiment Culture Ratings vs IBM Ratings based on looking at 11007 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What's going wrong and how can it be improved?" and "Are you typically excited about going to work each day?".

 • Avery Dennison75